MLZ is a cooperation between:

 Instrumentscheme SPODI Instrumentscheme SPODI

-[1] Hoelzel, M. et al., Nucl.
-Instr.
-A 667, 32-37 (2012).
+[1] Hoelzel, M. et al., NIM-A 667, 32 (2012).

-Typical Applications
+Typical applications

 • Determination of complex crystal and magnetic structures

-• Structural evolutions and phase transformations under various environmental conditions.
+• Structural evolutions and phase transformations under various environmental conditions

 • Static and thermal disorder phenomena

-Research Areas
+Research areas

-• Materials for lithium ion batteries
+• Materials for electrochemical energy storage, e.g. lithium-ion batteries

 • Ferroelectrics, multiferroics